 Solomon’s Tight Oil and Shale Gas Production Operations Study (Unconventional Study) can help you determine which of your operating cost areas offer the greatest potential for reduction and meaningful savings and whether field operations are operating at maximum uptime.
 Solomon’s Unconventional Study also helps you identify production targets in order to facilitate overall performance improvement.
-We assess your cost and uptime performance against peers in each shale basin (Bakken, Eagle Ford, Marcellus, and Permian) and compare unit operating costs by operator to benchmark performance and help you identify opportunities for improvement.
+We assess your cost and uptime performance against peers in each shale basin or play (Bakken, Eagle Ford, Marcellus, Vaca Muerta, and Permian) and compare unit operating costs by operator to benchmark performance and help you identify opportunities for improvement.

 Why Choose Solomon's Unconventional Study?